syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 Center
 </td>
 <td>
-The text on the progress bar can be set to Center by using `TextAlignment` property.
+The text on the progress bar can be set to Center using the `TextAlignment` property.
 This is the default text alignment.
 The `ValueMode` property should be set to `Percentage` or `Value`.
 </td>
 </tr>
 <tr>